Jean-Marie Laclavetine

-Jean-Marie Laclavetine (born February 17, 1954, in Bordeaux) is a French editor, writer and translator of Italian literature into French.
+Jean-Marie Laclavetine is a French editor, writer and translator of Italian literature into French.

 Biography

-Jean-Marie Laclavetine was born in 1954 in Bordeaux.
-At the age of twenty-six he published his first novel, Les Emmurés, for which he received the literary award Prix Fénéon in 1981.
-Since 1989 he has been a member of the Éditions Gallimard publishing house Comité de Lecture.
-He translated the Italian authors Alberto Savinio, Giuseppe Antonio Borgese, Leonardo Sciascia, Vitaliano Brancati and Alberto Moravia into French.
-Laclavetine lives in Tours, France.
+Jean-Marie Laclavetine was born in Bordeaux.

+At the age of 26 he published his first novel, Les Emmurés, for which he received the literary award Prix Fénéon in 1981.

+In 1989 he became a member of the Éditions Gallimard publishing house Comité de Lecture.
+He translated the Italian authors Alberto Savinio, Giuseppe Antonio Borgese, Leonardo Sciascia, Vitaliano Brancati, and Alberto Moravia into French.